 - Report: Confirm PDF U/A and WCAG compliance and generate a compliance report.

-Local governments must be proactive and become compliant with ADA regulations and state accessibility laws to protect their municipalities from costly lawsuits and fines.
+Local governments must be proactive and become compliant with ADA regulations and state accessibility laws to protect their municipalities from costly enforcements and fines.
 They must ensure that people with disabilities are able to access information on their websites in the same way as non-disabled citizens.